The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles: Introduction

-A finer measure of randomness is whether the \emph{gap distribution} for the sequence $(s_n)_{n=1}^\infty$ resembles that of an i.i.d sequence of uniformly distributed random variables $(X_n)_{n=1}^\infty \subset [0,1)$.
-More precisely, given a finite segment $(s_n)_{n=1}^N$, the points arrange themselves on the unit interval with $\sigma_{s, N} : \{1, 2, \cdots, N\} \to \{1, 2, \cdots, N\}$ denoting a permutation of $\{1, 2, \cdots, N\}$ induced by the order of the points.
-The gaps form a multiset $\widetilde{\operatorname{Gaps}}_{s, N}$.
-The limiting behavior of the normalized gap distribution for $0 \leq a < b \leq \infty$ gives us the second order statistics of the sequence.
-For an iid sequence of uniformly distributed variables $(X_n)_{n=1}^\infty$, the limiting behavior is Poiassonian: for any $t>0$, Sequences $s$ whose gaps stray from that Poissonian limiting behavior are called \emph{exotic} in \cite{Athreya2012-kd}.
-The interested reader should refer to \cite{Athreya2012-kd} for examples of exotic sequences, and to get an understanding of the dynamical approach to gap distributions in general.
+A finer measure of randomness is whether the \textbf{normalized gap distribution} for a sequence $(s_n)_{n=0}^\infty$ resembles that of an i.i.d sequence of uniformly distributed random variables $(X_n)_{n=0}^\infty \subset [0,1)$.
+More precisely, given a finite segment $(s_n)_{n=0}^{N-1}$, the points arrange themselves on the unit interval